Pools

-We license and inspect over 400 public indoor and outdoor swimming pools and water attractions to keep you safe and healthy.
+We license and inspect over 400 public swimming pools and water attractions to help keep you safe.

 To apply for a license for a new pool or when there is a change of ownership: